 - Report only genuine alerts, no false positives!

 The Website File Changes Monitor plugin uses exclusive smart technology that identifies website admin changes.
 So when you update the WordPress core, and install, update or uninstall a plugin or theme the plugin does not flood you with alerts of file changes, raising false alarms.

 Instead it advises you of the admin change and allows you to review the file changes that occurred because of the change.

-- Receive instant email alerts about file changes on your WordPress sites and multisite networks
+- Receive instant email notifications with details of file changes on your WordPress sites and multisite networks

 - Identify both authorized and unauthorized file changes, including non-malicious developer changes